plone/training/docs/mastering-plone-5/restapi.md

 NodeJS..

-Our focus is Plone and interacting with {py:mod}`plone.restapi`, and `Vue.js` perfectly suits our needs because it simply lets us use Plone as our development webserver.
+Our focus is Plone and interacting with {py:mod}`plone.restapi`, and `Vue.js` perfectly suits our needs because it simply lets us use Plone as our development web server.

 To get started, we create a new subdirectory of {file}`browser` named {file}`talklist`.